no products in the cart

 As members of one of the largest nutrient families in all of the plant kingdom, they are distributed throughout all parts of a plant, which includes everything from the leaves and seeds to the roots, flowers, and stems.
 As mentioned above, they provide antioxidant and anti-inflammatory health benefits that plants, animals, and humans can benefit from.
 By bonding with one another and other compounds found in a plant, flavonoids have the bio-active ability to significantly impact both the nutritional value and cultivation of plant life.

-Like all other plants, flavonoids play a functional role in the health of cannabis flower.
+Like all other plants, flavonoids play a functional role in the health of cannabis flowers.
 By participating in the seed development and growth process, they are able to execute essential functions.
 They not only regulate cell cycle progression at a cellular level, but they act as a defense mechanism.
 By inducing antioxidant activity in different compartments of the plant, flavonoids are able to help prevent damage caused by environmental stressors such as fungi, viruses, bacteria, insects and even some herbivores.
-Additionally, they provide protection from harmful UV rays from the sun, operating in areas of plant-growth like UV light filtering system.
+Additionally, they provide protection from harmful UV rays from the sun, operating in areas of plant-growth like UV light filtering systems.

 It’s probably worth mentioning, though, that there are some flavonoids in nature that have allelopathic functions and act as chemical attractants, which either help with pollination or spreading seeds.

-Aside from defending against outside factors and controlling growth processes, flavonoids are what a plant its overall outward appearance.
+Aside from defending against outside factors and controlling growth processes, flavonoids are what affect a plant’s overall outward appearance.
 Because they participate in pigment, flavor, aroma differences of plants (including fruits, veggies, and herbs), each cannabis strain is given its own unique color, taste, and smell.
 Beyond providing vibrant pigments, exactly what do they do in the human body?
 Well, if you were to smoke, vape, or ingest a little bud – apparently a whole lot of something.

 How Cannabis-specific Flavonoids Benefit the Human Body